Choose the right resume tense and voice, pass the ATS scan and land that interview. Here’s how.

 If you’re just starting your career, use a resume objective statement that focuses on your skills and your career goals.

 Remember to keep it brief.
-Your resume summary or objective shouldn’t be any longer than 5 sentences.
+Your summary of qualifications and skills shouldn’t be any longer than 5 sentences.

-Check how to write a resume profile: Resume Profile Samples and Tips
+Check how to write a resume profile: How to Describe Yourself on a Resume

 4. Work Experience